pcarbo/kyoto/README.md

 + [pheno.csv](data/pheno.csv) Phenotype data from 3-day fear
-conditioning study for mice from the F2 and F34 generations of the advanced intercross line.
+conditioning study for mice from the F2 and F34 generations of the LG/J x SM/J advanced intercross line.
 Includes other information such as gender, age and coat colour.

++ [geno.csv](data/geno.csv) Genotypes at 4608 SNPs for mice from the F2 cross and the F34 cross.

++ [map.csv](data/map.csv) Information about the 4608 SNPs, including
+genetic distances and chromosomal positions (in bases).

 ###Overview of R source code files